-Serenade floats above all your other windows, so you can keep it side-by-side with your editor.
+Serenade floats above all your other windows, so you can keep it side-by-side with other applications, like your code editor.
 You can toggle Serenade by clicking the Listening switch or pressing Alt+Space.
 Then, as you speak, you'll see a list of transcripts in the Serenade window.

 Sometimes, Serenade isn't sure what you said, so you'll see a few different options.
 The first one will be used automatically, but to use a different option (and undo the first one), just say the number you want to use instead.
-For instance, to use the second option, just say.
-If none of the options are right, you can just say .
+For instance, to use the second option, just say two.
+If none of the options are right, you can just say undo.